-Washington County Community College works closely with Aroostook Mental Health Services (AMHC), to provide one-on-one confidential counseling for students.
+We also work closely with Aroostook Mental Health Services (AMHC), to provide one-on-one confidential counseling, in-person for students.
 If you wish to seek services, please see the Dean of Enrollment Management and Student Services, or the Associate Dean of Student Affairs and Retention.
 Appointments are usually made within a week of the referral.